 Dimensions: 38 3/8 x 28 5/8 in.
 (97.5 x 72.7 cm)

-Poussin was drawn to the story of Midas, an allegory of vanity (Ovid, Metamorphoses XI:100145).
+The picture was painted not long after Poussin arrived in Rome.
+It represents the story of Midas, an allegory of vanity, from Ovid’s Metamorphoses.
 Bacchus offered Midas a gift, and the king asked that everything he touched be turned to gold.
-Soon realizing that he could neither eat nor drink, he asked to be relieved of the gift, and Bacchus sent him to wash it away in the Pactolus River.
-Partly submerged in water, Midas is dominated here by the personification of a river god.
-The picture was painted not long after Poussin arrived in Rome in 1624.
+Soon realizing that he could neither eat nor drink, he asked to be relieved of the gift and Bacchus sent him to wash it away in the Pactolus river.
+Partly submerged in water, Midas is accompanied by the personification of the river god.